GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 An Admin has almost the same rights as an Owner.
 Admins can create projects and work on them inviting other people.
 Also, they can work on projects where they were invited by an Owner.
 They can add and remove people from these projects too.
 They can’t pay for a subscription.

 A Member by default can work only on assigned tasks.
 He or she can’t invite new team members.
 Also, a Member does not have access to “People” and “Team and Resources” buttons and can only see those tasks that are assigned to him.
+However, if a Member has the right to edit, he/she can also see the resource workload on the whole project.

 In a project, there are the following rights: the right to work only on personal tasks, the right to edit a project, and the right to see costs in a project.